tivelabs/memory-game/README.md

     }
     ```

-3. ### selectCard
+4. ### selectCard

+    - To play, it's necessary select cards to discover it using the handleCardSelected method.

+    ```js
+    let selected = mGame.handleCardSelected(0, 1);
+    ```

-    - selectCard receives two parameters, position x and position y.
+    - handleCardSelected receives two parameters, position x and position y.
         - x must be a number representing the x position (vertical position) on the 2d array.
         - y must be a number representing the y position (horizontal position) on the 2d array.

+    - handleCardSelected returns an object with four properties:

     ```js
-    const selected = selectCard(0, 1);
-    ```

-    - selectCard returns an object with three properties:

-    ```js
     {
-        cardData,
+        cards,
+        selectedCardData,
         cardMatch,
-        isThereAWinner
+        isThereAWinner,
     }
     ```

+    - cards: Contains the updated array of cards.
-    - cardData: Contains an object with the data of the discovered card (id, name, shortName)
+    - selectedCardData: Contains an object with the data of the discovered card (id, name, shortName)
     - cardMatch: Contains an object with a boolean value (isNewMatched) that indicates if exist a new card match, and an object (matchedCards) with the positions of the matched cards (x_y):

     ```js